Restaurant in Cicognolo, Italy

 The Setting

-Cicognolo is a small village in the province of Cremona, sitting in the flat agricultural plain of the Po valley, and the osteria at Via G. Mazzini, 13 reads as an extension of that landscape.
+Cicognolo is a small village in the province of Cremona, sitting in the flat agricultural plain of the Po valley, the osteria at Via G. Mazzini, 13 reads as an extension of that landscape.
 The room has a rustic feel — what you see here is the kind of interior that has not been styled for a design magazine but has accumulated its character over time.
-In autumn, the early morning mists that drift across the Lower Po valley outside set a visual tone that is genuinely atmospheric, and the small garden at the back becomes the draw in summer for alfresco evening dining.
+In autumn, the early morning mists that drift across the Lower Po valley outside set a visual tone that is genuinely atmospheric, the small garden at the back becomes the draw in summer for alfresco evening dining.
 Neither setting is accidental: this is a restaurant that knows its place in a very specific geography and leans into it.

-For the food traveller coming from Cremona, Mantua, or even Milan, the drive to Cicognolo is not long, and the village itself requires no other justification beyond the meal.
-Check our full Cicognolo restaurants guide if you are planning a broader itinerary, and the Cicognolo hotels guide if you want to stay overnight in the area.
+For the food traveller coming from Cremona, Mantua, or even Milan, the drive to Cicognolo is not long, the village itself requires no other justification beyond the meal.
+Check our full Cicognolo restaurants guide if you are planning a broader itinerary, the Cicognolo hotels guide if you want to stay overnight in the area.

 What to Eat